The Stone Age of Blogging is Over – What’s Next?

 Every niche, industry or topic seems to have a blogosphere of its own these days.
 When I started this blog I wanted to cover many topics at once, blogging, social media, SEO but also “make money online” topics or web design.

 Later I added usability, freelancing, self improvement.
 Today there is a whole sphere of blogs for each of these topics, some of them already imploded, for instance there are just a few good and active freelancing blogs left.

 On the other hand I can’t “compete” with all social media all the time blogs anymore.
 Web design blogs are filled to the brim with resources lists I can’t match either.
 Every topic requires a different kind of writing, strategy and even design it seems.

 Self improvement blogs are clean and sell ebooks.
 Architecture blogs show off buildings by architects all the time instead of writing about architecture.
 Web design blogs do not describe the practice of web design either.
 They list tools and resources on how to design for the Web yourself.
 Every niche has its own rules of blogging.

 Consolidation, a few blogs dominate each niche or topic

-I follow people on social media who share SEOmoz articles every day it seems.
-I've followed those who did it with Mashable.
-I prefer to use an RSS reader for that purpose.
-I don't need people to shove the most popular blog down my throat each day.
-Most other people seem to like it and use Twitter instead of RSS.
-So even a renowned figure like Arrington can't compete with the giants anymore.
+I prefer to use an feed reader to follow blogs.
+I don’t need people to shove the most popular blog down my throat each day.
+Most other people seem to like it and use Twitter instead of feeds.
+Thus even a renowned figure like Arrington can’t compete with the giants anymore.